-- hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
-The following - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Vagrant: Vagrant Base Box.
+To get the available builder type, please refer to format - hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
+The followi - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
 These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 This cannot be used if an advanced partitioning table is defined in the stack. - osUser (optional): a string providing the user used to authenticate to the vagrant base box.
 This is mandatory if the base box is private, otherwise this value is ignored and the user vagrant is used. - publicBaseBox (optional): a boolean determining if the base box to be created is a public base box or not.
 When public, the os user is vagrant and uses the public (insecure) public key as described in the vagrant documentation - sshKey (optional): an object providing the public SSH key information to add to the base box.
-The object contains: - name (mandatory): a string providing the name of the public ssh key

-- publicKey (mandatory): a string providing the public ssh key.
+The object contains: - name (mandatory): a string providing the name of the public ssh key - publicKey (mandatory): a string providing the public ssh key.
 A public key must begin with string ssh-rsa or ssh-dss.
-This is mandatory if the base box is private, otherwise this value is ignored and the default public ssh key is used. - type (mandatory): the builder type: vagrant
+This is mandatory if the base box is private, otherwise this value is ignored and the default public ssh key is used.